 Maintaining a good relationship with your auditor is also important.
 Perhaps audits will rely on less time on site, with more being done online.
 So, finding innovative ways to really understand the business and how it works will be key.

 Having a good relationship with your auditor will no doubt help when audits are done remotely.
 If your auditor isn’t able to offer a more flexible approach to your audit, perhaps it’s time to look around.

 Your auditor will need to communicate clearly with your business about what information they’ll need.
 Setting out the expectations and scope of the audit up front is important too.
 Clear communication about the requirements of your business and when information will be needed by will help.

-THP has been working with clients to find ways to audit during lockdown.
+THP worked hard with clients to find ways to audit during the lockdown.
 And as we look ahead to the coming years, it seems some aspects of the virtual audit process, certainly those that drive efficiency, can and should remain.